einKnie/assortedScripts/README.md

 #### Usage

 ```
 -x1			| left-side executable
 -x2			| right-side executable
 -c			| commands for the two executables; should be in quotes
+-q			| quiet, disable all output
 -h  --help	| show help screen
 ```